-The audit documentation for this engagement will be retained for a minimum of five years after the report release.
-If we are aware that a federal awarding agency, pass-through entity, or auditee is contesting an audit finding, we will contact the party(ies) contesting the audit finding for guidance prior to destroying the audit documentation.
+The audit documentation for this engagement will be retained for a minimum of five years after the report release date.
+If we are aware that a federal awarding agency or auditee is contesting an audit finding, we will contact the party(ies) contesting the audit finding for guidance prior to destroying the audit documentation.